maxaquino/edge-demo-setup/README.md

 - Red Hat Ansible Automation Platform
 - A token to connect to RHACM
 - A token to connect to Ansible Automation Platform
-- One or more EC2 instances to simulate an edge node
+- One or more EC2 instances to simulate edge nodes

-The above playbooks should be run on a bastion which has access to the OpenShift instance where Ansible Automation Platform is deployed.

-Copy the content of the ec2 instance to files/edge-key.pem file.
+Copy the content of the ec2 instance's ssh key created to files/edge-key.pem file.

-It will be used not only to connect to the ec2 instance but to create the edge node credential on ansible too.
+It will be used either to connect to the ec2 instance(s) and to create the edge node(s) credential on AAP.

-A username and password to access RHSM will be required.
+A username and password to access RHSM (Red Hat Subscription Manager) will be required.

 It will also be required to have a valid openshift-pull-secret.

 If not present on the bastion, please install ansible, awx client and collections required
 ```